Agenda

 WORKSHOPS

-2.1 Coaching & Mentoring for Leaders
+2.1 Coaching & Mentoring for Leaders: Empowering through Mentorship, Coaching for Excellence & Impact

 2.2 South Africa's Impact Story